searchkit/searchkit/docs/components/basics/hits.md

 # Hits Component
 Hits component displays results from ElasticSearch.
-To customize each result, you need to implement a functional component and pass into `itemComponent` prop.
+To customize each result, you need to implement a React component and pass into `itemComponent` prop.
 The component will receive a single `hit` object from the search results, which will include `result._source` which contains the untouched stored fields which were indexed.

 ## Example Usage